David O. Sears Best Book on Mass Politics Award

 Email

-THE NOMINATION PROCESS FOR 2024 is CLOSED.
-The deadline for nominations was 15 December 2023.
+THE NOMINATION PROCESS FOR 2025 NOW OPEN.
+The deadline for nominations is 15 December 2024.

 First awarded in 2012.